Step by Step Guide to Become IT Support Specialist

 - Install, configure and support desktop and server operating systems

-- Configure and deploy Windows and OSX laptops and servers
+- Configure and deploye OSX laptops and servers

-- Administer and support IOS, Android and Windows smartphones and tablets
+- Administer and support mobile devices: IOS, Android and Windows smartphones and tablets

-- Support, monitor and troubleshoot computers and computer networks
+- Support, monitor and troubleshoot wired and wireless networks

 - Secure network devices to protect company assets